ronrothjr/The-Threads-of-Becoming/website-strategy.md

 ### **What is Threads?**

-Threads of Becoming is a universal map of human tension—seven foundational dynamics that shape how people relate, communicate, collapse, recover, and create.

 Threads of Becoming is a **navigational framework**—not a personality system, not a therapy model, not a conflict mediation technique.
 It identifies seven universal tensions that shape human experience across every domain: personal growth, relationships, organizations, and communities.

-It is a **navigational method**: a way of holding yourself and others in creative tension long enough for insight, connection, and genuinely new possibilities to emerge.

 Each Thread names a fundamental question we all face, and each holds two creative tensions that, when held open rather than collapsed into one pole, become the space where genuine transformation happens.